Measuring public value

 – non‐financial performance; efficiency, customer satisfaction, service quality

-– social value from the user perspective, tangible economic value from the administration perspective, intangible economic value from the administration perspective
+– social value from the user perspective, the tangible economic value from the administration perspective and the intangible economic value from the administration perspective

 – trust and legitimacy